 For example, in Oregon, Kaiser Permanente’s Advantage Plus plan provides help for dental, hearing aids, and eyewear.
 This policy, which is an HMO plan, can help individuals with personal dental care at one of the approved Kaiser Permanente dental offices.
 This policy, designed for seniors, is $44 per month in addition to other Medicare-related coverage you may have.

-By comparison, in Northern California, seniors can secure the same type of Medicare Advantage Plus plan through Kaiser for about $20 per month.
+By comparison, in Northern California, older adults can secure the same type of Medicare Advantage Plus plan through Kaiser for about $20 per month.
 In this area, this HMO plan will provide coverage that includes dental, hearing, and extra vision care, along with the organization’s Silver&Fit fitness program.

-Costs for any of these plans will differ significantly from one area to the next.
-It is very important to request a free, customized quote based on where you live right down to the region.
+Since your costs will differ significantly from one area to the next, it is very important to request a free, customized quote based on where you live right down to the region.
 Don’t assume basic pricing online is accurate to your needs.

 Since traditional Medicare does not cover dental services, purchasing an Advantage Plus plan is often beneficial for many seniors.
 It can help to provide coverage for most dental needs you have.
 Not all Medicare Advantage Plus plans offer denture coverage either.
 It is up to the individual to compare their options across all plans, including Kaiser options, to determine which can offer the most protection available.

-Like most people, seniors need to have healthy teeth.
-That means seeking out a dental care plan that fits your needs.
+Like most people, older adults need to have healthy teeth.
+The first step to this is seeking out a dental care plan that fits your needs.
 Any of these options can work, depending on your needs and your budget.
 However, the costs of Kaiser dental insurance plans for seniors range widely by region and plan type.
 Always ask for a comprehensive quote to see just what is included when obtaining a policy.
 Kaiser can be a quality dental insurance provider when the right type of plan is selected for the patient’s needs.